VocaDB/ResXFileCodeGenerator/README.md

 * Added the ability to generate inner classes, partial outer classes and non-static members.
 Very useful if you want to ensure that only a particular class can use those resources instead of being spread around the codebase.

+* Use same 'Link' setting as msbuild uses to determine embedded file name.

+* Can set a class postfix name

 ## Options

 ### PublicClass (per file or globally)